 Databricks Spark jobs optimization techniques: Shuffle partition technique (Part 1)

-Input and output partitions could be easier to control by setting the maxPartitionBytes, coalesce to shrink, repartition to increasing partitions or even set maxRecordsPerFile, but shuffle partition which default number is 200 does not fit the usage scenarios most of the time.
-This blog will introduce the general ideas about how to set up the right shuffle partition number and impact from shuffle partitions on Spark jobs.
+Input and output partitions could be easier to control by setting the maxPartitionBytes, coalesce to shrink, repartition to increasing partitions, or even set maxRecordsPerFile, but shuffle partition which default number is 200 does not fit the usage scenarios most of the time.
+This blog will introduce the general ideas about how to set up the right shuffle partition number and the impact of shuffle partitions on Spark jobs.

 Key points for optimizing performance with the shuffle partition technique

 - Each partition size should be smaller than 200 MB to gain optimized performance.